A Wander around the Felt Cave, Lucy Sparrow’s Felt Making Studio

 Packs of sushi on the cutting table in the main room

 She also lives on the site.
-In a caravan just a few yards away she rolls out of bed at 7 and is working not long afterwards often well into the night.
-Her role is two-fold, during normal working hours she and a couple of her assistants will cut and pack the felt based designs Lucy has already put together.
-This will then be packed up and sent to a team of freelance seamstresses who put them all together before returning the goodies back to the cave, all made up and almost ready to go.
+In a caravan just a few yards away she rolls out of bed at 7.
+Then working not long afterwards and often well into the night.
+Her role is two-fold.
+During normal working hours she and a couple of her assistants will cut and pack the felt based designs Lucy has already put together.
+These will then be packed up and sent to a team of freelance seamstresses who put them all together.
+This is before returning the goodies back to the cave, all made up and almost ready to go.

 It’s in the evening when Lucy sets to work painting and adding the finishing touches on each and every piece.
-Now decamping back into the caravan, with a cup of tea and working her way through boxset after boxset of every imaginable Netflix show going, she sits and paints alongside Basil her cuddly banana with whom she travels everywhere and does everything.
+Now decamping back into the caravan, she sits with a cup of tea and works her way through boxset after boxset of every imaginable Netflix show going.
+She sits and paints alongside Basil her cuddly banana with whom she travels everywhere and does everything.

 lucy Sparrow